-Quality is an important benchmark in all aspects of an injection molding project, and rightfully so.
-Producing high-quality plastic parts is always the goal, but how often do you stop to consider what a supplier misstep, a materials snafu or a process miscalculation could do to the project overall?
+Quality is an important benchmark in all aspects of plastic injection molding, and rightfully so.
+Producing high-quality plastic parts is always the goal, but how often do you stop to consider what a supplier misstep, a materials mix-up, or a process miscalculation could do to the project overall?

-Depending on the application and provided the molder is in the loop on design, injection molding is versatile enough to replace some of these steps with processes like overmolding that seamlessly combines multiple materials into a single product or part.
-In addition to lowering production costs and labor requirements, this particular injection molding process increases shelf appeal and boosts product performance — all factors in achieving high plastic part quality.
+Depending on the application and provided the custom injection molder is in the loop on design, plastic injection molding is versatile enough to eliminate some secondary operations.
+For example, plastic overmolding may be the appropriate solution for seamlessly combining multiple materials into a single product or part.
+In addition to lowering production costs and labor requirements, plastic injection overmolding increases shelf appeal and boosts product performance — both factors in high-quality plastic parts.

 Time is money, and there are few places where that’s more true than on a production line.
-Without an injection molding partner’s key contributions to a project from design through completion, there is a higher degree of likelihood that quality will be compromised and production delayed while errors are rectified.
-Further, an injection molder with an engineering team specially trained in scientific molding can optimize production steps to ensure consistent part repeatability across machines, operators, lines and runs — so production efficiencies are continuously realized and delays minimized.
+Without input from an experienced custom injection molder on a project from design through completion, there is a higher likelihood of compromised part quality.
+Further, an injection molder with expert scientific molding engineers can optimize plastic injection molding process steps to ensure consistent part repeatability across machines, operators, lines, and runs to leverage production efficiencies and minimize delays.